Naseby - a Visitor's Guide

 Back in the day when this blog was knee high to a grasshopper I wrote an entry about visiting Naseby, with a picture of the obelisk and a few postcodes for some of the landmarks on the battlefield.
 I also vowed to return.
-I have.
+I have (several times).

 So here is a more definitive (and up to date) visitor's guide to Naseby battlefield.
-In my previous blog entry I suggested using a Battlefield Trail Guide from The Naseby Battlefield Project website; I found this to be pretty vague and struggled to follow it at time; so, here is my guide to the locations.
-There are audio clips available (NBP) which relate to the different locations (since my last visit there is now good 4G coverage over almost all the battlefield).
+In my previous blog entry I suggested using a Battlefield Trail Guide from The Naseby Battlefield Project website, but this has disappeared from their website ; so, here is my guide to the locations.
+There were audio clips for each location (again via the Battlefield Project website) but these appear to have disappeared too.

 It is quite interesting having a copy of Streeter's Plan to hand - the landscape is, apparently very accurate, the troop formations probably less so.
 For more information about Streeter's Plan see here.